PawHHansen/pawhansen.org/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
   At the moment, I am writing up the final parts of my PhD dissertation in Political Science.
-When the baby is sleeping, I blog about data science.
+When my baby is sleeping, I blog about data science.

 show_outro: false
 outro: |